richpauloo/aife/jamstack/etc/data.md

 ### **Domestic Well Data**

 The Well Completion report database can be downloaded from the California Natural Resources Agency's Online Well Completion Report Database (OSWCR).
+This DWR database is constantly updated with new records, and new refinements to existing data.
+Consider accessing this data directly from DWR for the most up-to-date data.

 <a href = "https://data.cnra.ca.gov/dataset/well-completion-reports" target = "_blank>https://data.cnra.ca.gov/dataset/well-completion-reports</a>